cricbit/boundaryai/README.md

-# boundaryapi
+# BoundaryAI

-Get cricket Info via RESTful API
+Solve all your cricket queries with BoundaryAI